Roasted Butternut Squash (Whole)

 I know many people think of butternut squash as a fall or winter food, but why is that?
 These lovely squash are available in many grocery stores all year round, so I see absolutely no reason to limit when you eat them especially when there are so many health benefits as well.

 If you love butternut squash as I do, try my creamy butternut squash soup which is perfect when paired with a garden salad or pasta salad.
+We have more healthy squash recipes on this website like my stuffed vegan acorn squash and this oil-free baked zucchini and yellow squash recipe.

 Baked pumpkin with spices and blackcurrent jam on wooden background

 Butternut squash is a winter squash which is interesting since it’s grown in the summer and harvested in the fall.
-It is long and oval in shape with a bell-bottom.
+It is long and oval in shape with a bell bottom.
 The outer cover is usually a pale yellow-beige color, and the inside flesh is bright orange.

 The taste is similar to sweet potatoes but nuttier in flavor, and it’s used in soups, stews, and other healthy side dishes.
-I happen to love squash of all kinds as you can see from this list of my favorite Fabulous Squash Recipes.
+I happen to love squash of all kinds as you can see from this list of my favorite Fabulous Vegan Squash Recipes.

 This amazing vegetable is loaded with fiber and other nutrients and is very low in calories and fat.
 And, we know that eating plant foods like butternut squash can decrease the risks of obesity, diabetes, heart disease, and other chronic medical conditions.